-The UK withdrew from the EU (Brexit) on 31 January 2020 and is now in a transition period that is currently expected to expire on 31 December 2020.
+The UK withdrew from the EU (Brexit) on 31 January 2020 and is now in a transition period that is currently expected to expire at 23:00 (UK time) on 31 December 2020 (“exit day”).
 Up until the end of the transition period, Registered Community Designs (RCDs) and the Unregistered Community Design right will remain in force in the UK.

 The same provisions are made for International Design Registrations (under the Hague Agreement) which designate the EU and where, immediately before exit day, the EUIPO has confirmed protection of the design to WIPO.
 They will be known as "Re-registered International Designs".

 It will be possible for owners of an RCD to opt-out from the re-registration of their design in the UK by filing a notice to this effect at any time on or after exit day.

 A Community Design Application which has been given a filing date by the EUIPO, but which is not granted or refused by the EUIPO immediately before exit day, will need to be refiled at the UKIPO as a UK Design Application within a period of 9 months beginning with the day after exit day.
 The new UK application will retain the filing date (and any applicable priority date) of the Community Design Application.
 Again similar provisions are made for pending International Design Registrations which designate the EU.